TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 - Does changing the seed produce distinctly different gestures?
 - Evaluate the quality and timing of the gestures - can they be improved?

+The gesture animation files are encoded in the `.bvh` file format; you can read more about it [here](https://www.cs.cityu.edu.hk/~howard/Teaching/CS4185-5185-2007-SemA/Group12/BVH.html).

 !!! abstract "Steps"

     1. Access the server web page.